mcsoto/cosmos/readme.md

 ```
     Relation Any Any p = double
 ```
-Relations can also receive composite types. *Relation Any Any* is a type that accepts any relation with exactly two arguments.
+Relations get composite types. *Relation Any Any* is a type that accepts any relation with exactly two arguments.

 Booleans
 ----